 \section{Introduction}

-The Vehicle Routing Problem (VRP) is one of the core problems in Operations Research with significant practical implications in domains such as logistics, supply chain management, and express delivery~\citep{tiwari2023optimization,sar2023systematic}.
-Efficient routing optimization is crucial for enhancing delivery performance and reducing operational costs.
+The Vehicle Routing Problem (VRP) is a core problem in Operations Research with significant practical implications across domains such as logistics, supply chain management, and express delivery~\citep{tiwari2023optimization,sar2023systematic}.
+Efficient routing optimization is crucial for improving delivery performance and reducing operational costs.
 Traditional heuristic algorithms, such as LKH3~\citep{LKH3} and HGS~\citep{HGS}, have demonstrated strong capabilities in solving VRPs with diverse constraints.
-However, these methods face two fundamental limitations: (1) their design requires extensive domain expertise to craft problem-specific rules, and (2) their computational complexity scales poorly with instance size due to the NP-hard nature of VRPs.
-These challenges are particularly acute for large-scale instances (e.g., more than 10,000 nodes), where existing algorithms often fail to provide practical solutions with a reasonable runtime.
+However, these methods face two fundamental limitations: (1) their design requires extensive domain expertise to develop problem-specific rules, and (2) their computational complexity grows prohibitively with instance size due to the NP-hard nature of VRPs.
+These challenges are particularly critical for large-scale instances (e.g., with more than $10,000$ nodes), where existing algorithms often fail to produce practical solutions with reasonable runtime.